YosefLab/CZI-Immuneaging/README.md

 Notes:
 * The way the upload.py script works is by syncing the data in the user-specified folder (provided via the `--fastq` argument) with the S3 bucket, rather than performing a naive upload.
 In case of a lost connection while the script is running, this mechanism allows the script to automatically resume the upload without re-uploading files that are already in the bucket.
 * Deleting files that have already been uploaded can only be done by an admin.
-If you believe that some raw files were uploaded by mistake and should be deleted please email Elior (erahmani@berkeley.edu) and Galen (gx2113@columbia.edu).
+If you believe that some raw files were uploaded by mistake and should be deleted please email Elior Rahmani (erahmani@berkeley.edu).

 ## <a name="visualization"></a> Data visualization